 - Contact Corrosion Solutions – TPI, FRP, Slide Plates, Custom Designs

 - Field Service – B31.1 Inspections, Installation, Maintenance

 The pictures below are just a sample of the custom solutions we have provided to different Power Plants over the years.
-PT&P has performed field service work in over 41 countries and has supplied products to almost every country on earth over the last 40 years.
+PT&P has performed field service work in over 41 countries over the last 41 years.

 Below is a sample of the engineering and field service work we have done for power plants.
 Previous projects have included:

 - Pipe Support Design

 Boilers are critical to most power plants.
 Most use supercritical power boilers, where the steam and pressure reach temperature 600℃, and pressure is over 3200 PSI.
 This allows greater efficiency in driving steam turbines to generate electricity.
 The challenge is that the temperature can drive 8+ inches of thermal growth in 100 ft of carbon steel and 10+ inches in stainless steel or nickel-based superalloys in addition to the challenges posed with extremely high pressure.